whistlegraph/2022.aesthetic.computer/README.txt

   (Meta Quest Remote Debugging Help: https://developer.oculus.com/documentation/web/browser-remote-debugging/)

+  - [xxx] Can the keyboard automatically open when returning back to the prompt?
+    - (If it's not the first disk.)
+(All mobile platforms)

   - [🌛] Don't kill the keyboard if the disk fails to load.
 (Meta Quest 2)
-  - [] Can the keyboard automatically open when returning back to the prompt?
-    - (If it's not the first disk.)
-(All mobile platforms)

   - [🌞] Add WebXR session.
     - [] Use these demos.